 - How to lead certified project managers?

-We introduce themes and train skills in:
+Based on our Steering Committee Framework we introduce themes and train skills in:

 - What is needed to manage change and projects effectively?